emacs-helm/helm/README.md

 Bug reports and suggestions for improvements are always welcome.
 GitHub pull requests are even better! :-)

+NOTE: When trying if something is working or not, be sure to start helm from `Emacs -Q` or even better Start it from your helm directory with `./emacs-helm.sh`.

 ### Send Bug Report from Emacs